SCIENTIFIC ADVISORY BOARD OVERVIEW

 - $1,583,138 to "The Spectrum of Concussion: Predictors of Clinical Recovery, Treatment and Rehabilitation, and Possible Long-Term Effects" led by Grant Iverson, PhD at Spaulding Rehabilitation Hospital and Harvard Medical School

 As part of the process established by the SAB, investigative teams will be required to meet an annual timeline of mutually agreed upon research deliverables.
-The investigators will attend an annual conference to report their findings and progress to representatives of the SAB as it pertains to the milestones outlined in their proposals.
+In 2018, the SAB mandated that all investigators would attend an annual conference hosted by the SAB to report their findings and progress as it pertains to the milestones outlined in their proposals.
+This requirement was adjusted due to COVID-19 but will be reinstituted once in-person meetings are allowed with regularity.

 NEUROSCIENCE RESEARCH PROJECTS TO BE FUNDED BY THE NFL PER RECOMMENDATIONS OF THE SCIENTIFIC ADVISORY BOARD